 “Don’t knock it ‘till you try it” is my advice when it comes to Chicken Chow Mein Sandwich.
 It consists of chicken in brown gravy served over crispy chow mein noodles and sandwiched in between a hamburger bun.
 You’ve got to try it!

-Chow Mein sandwich is a regional classic in parts of southeastern Massachusetts and Rhode Island.
+The chow mein sandwich is a regional classic in parts of southeastern Massachusetts and Rhode Island.
 You might look at this sandwich and think that it’s a lot of filling for the bun.
-But that isn’t so when it comes to the chow mein sandwich where the motto seems to be “the more, the better”.
+But that isn’t so when it comes to the chow mein sandwich, where the motto seems to be “the more, the better”.
 It is not uncommon to have a dinner plate filled with chow mein and noodles served with just one itty-bitty hamburger bun.

 Unfortunately, I live outside the distribution areas for these noodles.
-The only way to get them is to make a special trip to the southeastern region of the state or order online.
+The only way to get them is to make a special trip to the state’s southeastern region or order online.
 If you want to try them, they can be ordered online here (this is an affiliate link, but I use and love this product).

 Recipe highlights:

-• Add celery, onion, garlic, and the remaining salt and pepper to skillet.
+- Add celery, onion, garlic, and the remaining salt and pepper to the skillet.
 Cook until tender.

 How many sandwiches does this make?